al-Jurjani/AQI-Predictor/README.md

-# AQI-Predictor
+# 10-Pearls Shine Internship - Karachi AQI Predictor

 ![Python](https://img.shields.io/badge/-Python-blue?logo=python&logoColor=white)

-# A Data Science Project
+## A Data Science Project

 This project is a complete solution for predicting the Air Quality Index (AQI) for the city of Karachi, using weather and air quality data from the OpenWeather API.
 It leverages a modern stack to automate data fetching, model training, and deployment, and includes a user-friendly frontend made by streamlit to visualize the predictions.